Africa

 Situated in the foothills of the Andes, Mendoza is Argentina's main wine producing region with rows and rows of vines stretching out to the distant snow-capped mountains.
 Learn more about how Malbac and other wines are produced and enjoy wine tastings and lunch in these beautiful surroundings (own account).

 Situated in the foothills of the Andes, Mendoza is Argentina's main wine producing region with rows and rows of vines stretching out to the distant snow-capped mountains.
-Learn more about how Malbac and other wines are produced, and enjoy wine tastings in these beautiful surroundings and and lunch (own account).
+Learn more about how Malbac and other wines are produced, and enjoy wine tastings in these beautiful surroundings and lunch (own account).

 Drive to Mendoza Airport for your onward flight.